RossM/XCOM2ShadowOps/BlackOps_LW/ReadMe.txt

 [b]Q. What's this "Hit Chance" modifier to Crit?[/b]
 A. Shots with a hit chance below 85% get a penalty to critical hit chance equal to half the difference.
 This fixes the problem of low-percentage shots always being crits if they hit without reducing the power of crit-boosting abilities such as Aggression.

+[b]Q. Can I make a remix of this, or reuse your code and art in my own mod?[/b]
+A. Yes!
+I love seeing what other people can make from my stuff.
+All I ask is for appropriate credit.